Thalassophobia: Evolution

-Mythology and contemporary popular culture
+Mythology and popular culture

-In Judeo-Christian belief systems, the sea is often depicted as a space of disaster and punishment.
+In Jewish and Christian belief systems, the sea is often depicted as a space of disaster and punishment.
 This is evident in the first book of the Bible (Genesis), through stories such as those of Noah's Ark.
 Texts like William Shakespeare's The Tempest featured a shipwreck as the driving force behind its narrative and gave the sea an "otherworldly" and "evil" personification.
 Authors of Beasts of the Deep: Sea Creatures and Popular Culture Sean Harrington and Jon Hackett believe that these narratives are a driving force for the widespread fear of oceans.
 Literature of the gothic and supernatural have gravitated toward the sea as a fertile environment, and as a result create an unpleasant and fearful image in the minds of audiences.
 This is thought to be true for both ancient and contemporary societies.
-The 1975 blockbuster film Jaws is often referenced as being an influential motion picture which drove the modern movement of thalassophobia.
+The 1975 blockbuster film Jaws is often cited, by pop-culture commentators and moviegoers alike, as the source of a "social contagion" of thalassophobia.
 The mainstream media also affects the collective emotions of the public.
-News reports of great white sharks, electric eels, or other dangerous sea predators attacking swimmers in the ocean induce fear in viewers and are thought to have great influence.
+News reports of great white sharks, eels, or other dangerous sea predators attacking swimmers in the ocean induce fear in viewers and are thought to have great influence.
 Similarly, real cases of ships like the Titanic sinking with their passengers drowning have been made terrifyingly realistic through their movie versions.
 People who are very afraid of violent death or particularly of drowning are also more likely to develop thalassophobia.
 These cultural influences (both ancient and modern) are thought to have added to the prevalence of the fear of deep bodies of water throughout time.